Why October is a Great Time for Lawn Recovery

 • Equipment like core aerators is in high demand

-You can spend October watching your lawn and planning to “fix it in spring,” or you can invest six weeks now for a lawn that has a head start on next year.
+You can spend October watching your lawn and planning to “fix it in spring,” or you can use the window now and give next year’s lawn a head start.

 The Latest From Whelans